camrenkhoury/geneticsdrosophilaproject/README.md

 ## **Known Issues / Current Gaps**

-- The full automated sorting loop is still being completed under the Raspberry Pi backend.
+- The full automated sorting loop is not yet fully exposed through the Raspberry Pi backend.
-- Some working behaviors still depend on older local control modules.
+- Some working behaviors use direct local control modules in addition to the backend/client split.
 - GPIO environment setup can be sensitive on some Pi systems.
 - YOLO / detection performance varies with lighting and camera conditions.
-- Classification accuracy and throughput still need refinement.
+- Classification accuracy and throughput need refinement.
 - Deployment and service management are not yet fully standardized.

 ## **Project Team**